Giovanni Gronchi

-Giovanni Gronchi, (/it/; 10 September 1887 – 17 October 1978) was an Italian politician from Christian Democracy who served as President of Italy from 1955 to 1962 and was marked by a controversial and failed attempt to bring about an "opening to the left" in Italian politics.
+Giovanni Gronchi (/it/; 10 September 1887 – 17 October 1978) was an Italian politician from Christian Democracy who served as the president of Italy from 1955 to 1962 and was marked by a controversial and failed attempt to bring about an "opening to the left" in Italian politics.
 He was reputed the real holder of the executive power in Italy from 1955 to 1962, behind the various Prime Ministers of this time.
 During his term he saw the fall of the Italian Empire in 1960, with the independence of the Somali Republic.

 Biography

 Early life and political career

 He was born in Pontedera, Tuscany, and was an early member of the Christian Movement founded by the Catholic priest don Romolo Murri in 1902.
 He obtained his first degree in literature and philosophy at the Scuola Normale Superiore di Pisa.
 Between 1911 and 1915 he then worked as a high-school teacher of classics in several Italian towns (Parma, Massa di Carrara, Bergamo and Monza).

 He volunteered for military service in the First World War and when it was over he became in 1919 one of the founding members of the Catholic Italian Popular Party.
 He was elected to represent Pisa in both the parliamentary elections of 1919 and 1921.
 A trade union leader in the Italian Confederation of Christian Workers, in 1922–1923 he served in the first government of Benito Mussolini as Under-secretary for Industry and Commerce.
 In April 1923, however, a national meeting of the Popular Party held in Turin decided to withdraw all PPI representatives from the government.
 He then went back to his role in the leadership of the Catholic trade unions, and tried to face the daily violence brought against them by the fascist squads.

 In 1924, after Luigi Sturzo had resigned as Secretary of the PPI, Gronchi became leader of the party, together with two other "triumvirs", (Spataro and Rodinò).
 Re-elected to Parliament in the same year, he joined the anti-fascist opposition of the so-called Aventine Secession (from the hill in Rome where the opposition withdrew from Parliament).
 In 1926 he was expelled from Parliament by the new regime.

 In the years between 1925 and 1943, he thus interrupted his political career.
 In order to avoid having to become a member of the Fascist Party, he also resigned his position as a schoolteacher, and earned his living as a successful businessman, first as a salesman and then as an industrialist.